Tone generator using two 555 timers

-- Frequency of the first multivibrator depends on the potentiometer values VR1, resistor R2 and capacitor C1.
+- The frequency of the first multivibrator depends on the potentiometer values VR1, resistor R2 and capacitor C1.

-- Frequency of the second multivibrator depends on the potentiometer values VR2, resisitor R5 and capacitor C2.
+- The frequency of the second multivibrator depends on the potentiometer values VR2, resistor R5 and capacitor C2.

 Resistors R1 and R4 are of low value and have almost no effect on the frequency.

-Output of the first 555 (pin 3) is connected to the control input of the second 555 (pin 5) through the resistor R3.
-The square wave voltage of the output of the first 555 is applied to the pin 5 of the second 555 and allows to vary the output frequency of the second timer, up and down the operating frequency set by the values of C2 and VR2 .
+The output of the first 555 (pin 3) is connected to the control input of the second 555 (pin 5) through the resistor R3.
+The square wave voltage of the output of the first 555 is applied to the pin 5 of the second 555 and allows varying the output frequency of the second timer, up and down the operating frequency set by the values of C2 and VR2.

 In order to connect a speaker to the 555’s output, an NPN transistor (Q1) is used as a current amplifier.
 The connection is made by attaching pin 3 of the second 555 to the base of the transistor through the resistor R6.